 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 Loading the Internet Archive BookReader, please wait...

 Documents concerning the role of religion in the YWCA of the U.S.A.
 The Christian purpose of the YWCA of the U.S.A. is central to its identity and under frequent discussion and evolution.
 The work of the YWCA of the U.S.A. comes from their belief that Christian faith demands equal life for all and a duty to help others.
 The role of religion in the local, national and world movements in regards to social and political activity is discussed at conferences, in printed materials and in program planning.
 As the membership of the YWCA of the U.S.A. grows the relationship between Christian denominations and beliefs as well as relationships to people of different faiths becomes a topic of discussion among members and leaders.
 Notes, reports and statements address the Christian purpose, relationships with other denominations, Catholic membership, the Christian role in inclusivity and the role of religion in YWCA of the U.S.A. programs and membership basis.
 Many national, local and regional events include worship services.
 Worship service scripts are included for World Fellowship Week events and seasonal meditations.
 Additional materials include articles and pamphlets on the role of religion in the YWCA movements, a book of prayers, lectures on Christianity and a copy of "Life is commitment" and its accompanying study guide, notes on the meaning of Christianity in the context of the social and political climate.

-Religion, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Religion, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.